 The first is that there are clear differences in the results produced by end-of-day data vs 1-minute data.

-When backtesting on 1-minute bars, it’s interesting to note that more issues were net profitable.
+When backtesting on 1-minute bars, more issues were net profitable.
 This is quite a positive result because the 1-minute data should be more trustworthy than the EOD data.

 The second conclusion is that the gap fill strategy does not appear to be a particularly outstanding strategy when applied to this selection of Nasdaq stocks.

-Across our 20 fill the gap stocks the average annualised return (1-minute data) was only 2% and the average CAR/MDD only 0.2.
+Across our 20 fill the gap stocks the average annualized return (1-minute data) was only 2% and the average CAR/MDD only 0.20.
 Intraday trading is not easy.

 There are some positive characteristics, however, which means further analysis might be useful.
 For example, it’s encouraging to see some high win rates and only three tickers (in the 1-minute test) saw losses.